1925 Grand Prix season

 The inaugural Belgian Grand Prix had only seven entrants with only the Alfa Romeo and Delage works teams starting.
 Then when all four of the French cars had retired by half distance, it left just Antonio Ascari and Giuseppe Campari circulating to give Alfa Romeo a 1–2 victory.
 The blue riband French Grand Prix did have a more complete entry list and was held on the recently completed full circuit at Montlhéry.
 Once again Ascari leaped into the lead until he misjudged a corner and crashed.
 Seriously injured, he died on the way to the hospital.
 When the news was announced the rest of the Alfa Romeo team was withdrawn.
 After that, Robert Benoist led giving Delage a 1–2 victory and becoming the first Frenchman to win his home Grand Prix since 1913.

 The Italian Grand Prix was the final race of the championship.
 Alfa Romeo, Delage and Duesenberg had one win apiece but Delage chose not to contest it.
-Duesenberg entered two cars for Tommy Milton and Peter Kreis.
+Duesenberg entered two cars for Tommy Milton and Pete Kreis.
 Indianapolis winner Pete DePaolo also came across, taking the place of Ascari in the Alfa Corse team.
 Bugatti entered its new 1.5-litre models.
 Kreis in the Duesenberg led at the start but crashed on lap 3.
 The Alfas then set the pace but when they pitted for fuel Milton led until he was delayed with a slow pitstop.
 Brilli-Peri took a comfortable win by 20 minutes from Campari, thus giving Alfa Romeo the Manufacturer's Championship.

 In the middle of the year, Germany was admitted into the AIACR, allowing German teams to enter the Championship in 1926.
 This was the last year of the current 2-litre formula.
 Increased concerns about the high speeds and safety led the AIACR change the regulations the following year to the 1.5-litre voiturette class for Grand Prix racing.